-- 1. pass each required course with a grade of A or B to qualify to enter the program externship, - document capability of academically functioning at college level (currently requiring 10th grade level using TVCC approved assessment test) to be eligible to participate in external medical industry certification exams and/or the program externship, - meet essential standards for visual acuity, auditory perception with corrective devices, appropriate physical ability and stamina including manual dexterity of gross motor and fine motor skills and coordination needed for training/employment when participating in clinical courses, - provide current immunization documentation prior to participating in clinical activities, - 5. provide current negative TB test, - 6. provide an acceptable criminal history background check, and - 7. submit to periodic random drug tests.
+- pass each required course with a grade of A or B to qualify to enter the program externship, - meet essential standards for visual acuity, auditory perception with corrective devices, appropriate physical ability and stamina including manual dexterity of gross motor and fine motor skills and coordination needed for training/employment when participating in clinical courses, - provide current immunization documentation prior to participating in clinical activities, - 4. provide current negative TB test, - 5. provide an acceptable criminal history background check, and - 6. submit to periodic random drug tests.
 (Course syllabi contain specific information and requirements.)